 Now you can launch your menu with the gesture you selected.
 If you want to change the menu items, you can open the gesture page and add/remove items.

-Quick Menu is actually a Profile which appears on your screen as a menu.
+This Quick Menu is actually a Profile which appears on your screen as a menu.
 So first you have to learn about Profiles.
-If you already know how to use Profiles, you can continue reading, otherwise jump to the Profiles heading (next section), create a Profile with some items and come back here.
+If you already know how to use them, you can continue reading, otherwise jump to the Profiles heading (next section), create a Profile with some items and come back here.

-We assume that you already created a Profile as instructed in the previous paragraph.
+Before continuing, we assume that you already created a Profile as instructed in the previous paragraph.
 Now we will turn our Profile into a Quick Menu.

 1. Go to your newly created Profile and enable Show in action list (shown in the image below).
 This will make your Profile visible in the Gesture Manager.
 Also enable Show as Quick Menu (also in the image below) so your profile will be shown as a menu instead of being silently executed.